Mr. M Interactive

 My obligatory backstory

-I'm going to admit, I grew up as a 2000s kid and I took an interest somewhat in retro games and old cartoons as well.
-Those things hold a special place in my heart.
-So, I lot of stuff that I make will be inspired by the Y2K era and retro entertainment.
-It's also to make everything easier to produce and more accessible to people with lower end hardware.
-That's also why I made this website on the indie web; although it looks rough, it reminds me of the old, weird internet I grew up with (and it's not super bloated)
+I grew up in the early 2000s and was interested in retro games and old cartoons.
+All of this still holds a special place in my heart today.
+As a result, many of the projects I work on are inspired by the Y2K era and retro entertainment.
+This also supports my goal of making everything simple to produce and accessible to people with lower-end hardware.
+That is also why I built this website on the Indie Web; although it may appear a bit rough, it reminds me of the old, quirky internet I grew up with (and it is not super bloated, either!)

 What platforms are you publishing on?